 - Step 2: File the nails down for length and shape if needed.
 Because there is a wide variety of shapes and lengths available, once you know what brand and type work for you, you likely won’t need to do this too much.

-- Step 4: Next, wash your hands thoroughly.
-It is best to use an alcohol wipe to clean the surface of your nails and let them dry.
-This step removes any residue and oils left on your nails that may prevent the adhesive from sticking.
+- Step 5: Wash your hands again, or use an alcohol wipe to clean the surface of your nails.
+This step removes any residue and oils left on your nails.
+Dry thoroughly.

-- Step 5: When applying the press-on nails to your natural nails, make sure to start from your pinkies and work your way in.
+- Step 6: You are ready to apply your nails.
+When applying the press-on nails to your natural nails, make sure to start from your pinkies and work your way in.
 Always leave your thumbs for last.
 And just like that, you’re ready for the red carpet!

 How to Make Press-on Nails Last L